 Sinus pain usually manifests itself as a dull, continuous pain while the pain from an abscessed tooth increases in intensity.
 If you tap on an abscessed tooth, you will probably feel a sharp jolt of pain.

-You have several sinus cavities, and pain can emanate from any or all of them, so if you have infection in more than one sinus cavity, you may have pain behind the nose and eyes.
+You have several sinus cavities, and pain can emanate from any or all of them, so if you have an infection in more than one sinus cavity, you may have pain behind the nose and eyes.
 As mentioned previously, it’s possible to be in a world of hurt with both troubles – an abscessed tooth and a sinus infection.

 Contact Rotem Dental Care: